Is Durban Safe? 6 Areas to Avoid in This South African City

 Durban is also a gateway to other popular attractions in the province of KwaZulu-Natal, such as the Drakensberg Mountains and the game reserves of Hluhluwe-Imfolozi and Phinda.

-In terms of safety, both cities have their share of safety concerns, and it is important to take precautions to ensure your safety.
+Both cities have their share of safety concerns, and it is important to take precautions to ensure your safety.
 However, Cape Town has a higher crime rate than Durban, particularly in certain areas.

 If you prefer a more relaxed, beach-oriented holiday with a strong Indian influence, Durban may be the better choice.